 The US test was approved by the Food and Drug Administration on February 4 — around two weeks after the first case was reported in Washington and more than a month after the outbreak was first reported in China.

-“Early” CDC test couldn’t distinguish between coronavirus and water: https://www.businessinsider.com/early-coronavirus-cdc-tests-distinguish-covid-water-2020-3
+“Early” CDC test couldn’t distinguish between coronavirus and water.

 CDC finally started to send kits to state and local health labs on 5 February.

-“We’re in great shape in our country.
-We have 11, and the 11 are getting better. ” -Trump, in remarks, on Feb.
+“We’re in great shape, though.
+We have 12 cases, 11 cases and many of them are in good shape. ” –Trump, in remarks, on Feb.
 10